 The courses are designed to help you succeed in your jewellery making and also have some fun!

-If you have an idea of something else you would like to make please email with details.
 We will do what we can to accommodate your ideas although please remember that we currently work in silver and do not set stones.

 You start with some wire bending, practicing in copper, you will learn how to size and solder a simple wire ring.
 You will then use a small sheet of copper to develop cutting and shaping skills.
 That will lead onto some practise adding texture, letter/ number stamping and polishing.